lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 ### Rollback Minimization

 In a simple ORU, the elected leader has the power to submit an invalid state transition.
 Although this isn't a safety violation, because a fraud proof will revert the transition, it does disrupt the progress of the rollup.
 In isolation, this disruption is typically not worth the cost for an adversary.
 However, in eth2, cross-shard communication makes this problem particularly thorny.
-Shards on slot $N$ have the expectation that they can build off of all other shard states at $N-1$.
-If some shard $S_i$ crosslinks an invalid state transition, there is no reasonable way to revert its side effects on shards $S_j$ where $0
-\leq j \leq 64; \; i \neq j$ other than a unilateral rollback.
+Shards on slot {{ katex(body"N" }} have the expectation that they can build off of all other shard states at {{ katex(body="N-1") }}.
+If some shard {{ katex(body="S_i") }} crosslinks an invalid state transition, there is no reasonable way to revert its side effects on shards {{ katex(body="S_j" }} where {{ katex(body="0 \leq j \leq 64; \; i \neq j") }} other than a unilateral rollback.

 To avoid such a catastrophic event, there must be mechanisms in place to avoid such rollbacks.
 Two obvious ones are shard committees and custody bit checks.
-As demonstrated in the section above regarding the mathematical properties of sharding, the chances of corrupting $\frac{2}{3}$ of a shard committee are low -- even taking into account the various attack vectors.
+As demonstrated in the section above regarding the mathematical properties of sharding, the chances of corrupting {{ katex(body="\frac{2}{3}") }} of a shard committee are low -- even taking into account the various attack vectors.
 The custody bit helps ensure that honest validators aren't duped into signing an invalid transition out of laziness.

 By viewing these mechanisms as *deterrents* against invalid transitions, instead of mechanisms upholding the safety of the system, we have the ability to choose parameters that may make more practical sense while achieving the same effect.
-For example, reducing the shard committee size to $64$ members will still yield a probability of $3.1 \times 10^{-8}$ of randomly sampling a byzantine committee.
+For example, reducing the shard committee size to 64 members will still yield a probability of {{ katex(body="3.1 \times 10^{-8}") }} of randomly sampling a byzantine committee.
 But from a practical networking and signature aggregation point of view, it could significantly alleviate some of the burden.

 ## A Rollup-Centric Ethereum Roadmap